e-mar404/sgotify/README.md

 - [ ] sgotify set
     - set different values used for playback
     - [ ] device \[param\]
-        - will set the device passed to be the default audio output, can be either id or device name
+        - will set the device passed to be the default audio output
+        - needs flag for `--id` or `--name`
     - [ ] volume \[param\]
         - sets the volume, 0-100
+        - something might need to be playing for this to take effect

 - [ ] sgotify play
     - [ ] track